TimeToogo/tunshell/README.md

 The process is kicked off using [tunshell.com](https://tunshell.com).
 One can generate the install a pair of install scripts for their local and target environments.

-A sample install script pair for a tunshell session is broken into the following components.
+The below sample install script pair for a tunshell session is broken into the following components;

 ![Install Script](https://app.lucidchart.com/publicSegments/view/8ad48e9c-299b-4d55-8c95-2d1aa07475c6/image.png)